LucianoCanziani/devs/src/pages/blog/get-all-checked-checkboxes-in-javascript.md

 });
 ```

 And that's it!
-You now have an array of the values of all checked checkboxes in the form.
+You now have an array of the values of all checked checkboxes.

 ## Complete Code Snippet